Overview

 Download the standalone Windows version to avoid Python dependency issues.

-Place the LTX-2 weights in your checkpoints folder.
+Place the LTX-2 weights in your checkpoints folder if you did not use auto-download.

 # Recommended: GGUF Quantized (16GB - 24GB VRAM)